Cane Corsos: What's Good About 'Em, What's Bad About 'Em

 - Potential drooling.
 Cane Corsos with heavy jowls drool and slobber.
 Those with "tighter" lips do not.

 - Gassiness (flatulence).
 All short-faced breeds gulp air when they eat, and that air has to go somewhere, after all.
 However, commercial diets make flatulence worse by including fibrous or hard-to-digest ingredients.
-Cane Corsos who are fed a homemade diet of real meat and vegetables have much less trouble with gassiness.
+Cane Corsos who are fed a heavily meat-based diet have much less trouble with gassiness.

 - Potential health problems.
 The lifespan of the mastiff breeds is short.
 An alarming number are crippled by bone and joint diseases and/or succumb to heart diseases, bloat, or cancer in middle age.
 Read more about Cane Corso Health.